MarcLevyTO/himama_client/README.md

 ## If given another day, or another month, how would I build on this?

-- Please see the Future Considers section below.

-## Future Considerations

 - Add Testing.
 Maybe use Mock, Jest, some other testing frame work?
 - Build on the User.
 Allow a user to login and logout.
 Allow them to see their own ** seconds ** worked.
 - Instead of clocking in/out with a generic username, could use a more secure token or password?